moviemasher/moviemasher.js/README.md

 ## Availability

-Movie Masher is packaged into several formats and published on some of the most popular platforms.
+Movie Masher is packaged in ESM2020 format and published on some of the most popular platforms.
 The [core library](https://www.npmjs.com/package/@moviemasher/lib-shared) as well as the [server](https://www.npmjs.com/package/@moviemasher/server-express), [client](https://www.npmjs.com/package/@moviemasher/client-react), and